bergmeister/lazy-posh-git/README.md

 ## Support

-Currently, this early version only supports PowerShell 7.0 and later.
-If you need support for PowerShell 5.1, please open an issue or open a pull request.
+This early version works for PowerShell 5.1 and 7.
+If you need support for older versions, please open an issue or a pull request.

 ## How was it built and how does it work